mynameismyna/mynameismyna/README.md

 Query results now display in a table with grid lines.
-Columns automatically resize to fit their contents and adjust whenever the font size or style changes, and dragging a column edge resizes only that column.
+Columns automatically resize to fit their contents and adjust whenever the font size or style changes.
+Dragging a column edge resizes only that column, and you can double-click a separator between headings to auto-fit the column width.
 Use the **A+** and **A-** buttons to zoom the table text, and toggle **Bold** or **Italic** to style all rows and headers.
 Numeric values are formatted with `.` as the thousands separator and `,` as the decimal separator and are